 Barricane is a narrow inlet that sits between the main beach and Combesgate beaches.
 A designated site of special scientific interest, you can often find small shells here that have been washed in on the Gulf Stream from far flung places.

 There is a small beachside kiosk selling hot and cold drinks as well as snacks and famous Sri Lankan curries during the Summer season.
 Beach is not patrolled.

 Although they are called coves they're hard to distinguish and really form one small rocky reef with a small area of shingle and sand, great for rock pooling.

-You can find them between Main Beach and Barricane Beach.
+You can find them between Woolacombe Main Beach and Barricane Beach.
+Beach is not patrolled.

 6. Woolacombe Beach

-The closest beach to our holiday parks, Woolacombe beach occupies most of the 3 mile stretch of award winning sands from Baggy Point at the South end to Morte Point at the North, and is ideal for families and water sports fans – it's no wonder it's won many awards including best beach in the UK by TripAdvisor in 2015 & 2016 and holder for a Blue Flag for 20 years.
+The closest beach to our holiday parks, Woolacombe beach occupies most of the 3 mile stretch of award winning sands from Baggy Point at the South end to Morte Point at the North, and is ideal for families and water sports fans – it's no wonder it's won many awards including best beach on Tripadvisor and holder for a Blue Flag for 20 years.

-The main beach in front of the village is the favorite for families, close to all amenities and car parks, and is patrolled throughout the main holiday season by experienced lifeguards.
+The main beach in front of the village is the favourite for families, close to all amenities with over 2,000 car parking spaces, and is patrolled in Summer by beach lifeguards.